cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 }
 ```

-A successful request will return `Report for an unfulfilled service has been successfully lodged!`.
+A successful request will return `{"message": "Report for an unfulfilled service has been successfully lodged!", "iri" : "root iri that is instantiated"}`.

 #### 2.6.5 Cancel service route